Nkemjika123/Cognifyz-Business-Analysis/README.md

 11. [Task 5: Reasons for Investment](#task-5-reasons-for-investment)
 12. [Task 6: Saving Objectives](#task-6-saving-objectives)

+## Project Overview
+In this project, I aim to analyze an investment dataset to uncover valuable insights that can guide decision-making for potential investors.
+The dataset includes various financial metrics and historical data points related to different investment opportunities.

 ## Objectives:
 •	**Data Overview**: To Understand the dataset structure.